-Megan is a member of the Board of Directors for the Literacy Alliance of Greater New Orleans, a member of the Board of Directors for the Tennessee Williams Literary Festival, and a member of the Advisory Board for the Lower Ninth Ward Street Library.
+Megan is a member of the Board of Directors for the Tennessee Williams Literary Festival, and a member of the Literacy Alliance of Greater New Orleans coalition.

 Her husband, Jermaine Smith, and their sons, Jefferson and Abel, inspire her to work toward making New Orleans a better place.

 Elizabeth Hyman has been a part of One Book One New Orleans since 2015, initially as a volunteer through the Young Leadership Council and then a project leader.

 She is thrilled to be on OBONO’s inaugural Board of Directors and to help the organization continue on its literacy mission.